-Use this belief monitoring worksheet to keep tabs on any automatic beliefs or thoughts that tend to pop up for you, especially in times of stress or situations that don’t go your way.
+Use this ABC Functional Analysis worksheet to keep tabs on any automatic beliefs or thoughts that tend to pop up for you, especially in times of stress or situations that don’t go your way.
 The first step to restructuring harmful or problematic beliefs is identifying them!

 This worksheet is an excellent way to practice several helpful restructuring techniques and methods of reframing.
 It also allows you to use your imagination and think about how your current habits and behaviors could bring about future outcomes, whether positive or negative.

-In the first section, labeled “Prediction,” write down a prediction you believe will come true.
+In the first section, labeled “Original Belief,” write down something you believe to be true.
 It should be related to something meaningful to you, and it should be tied to a potential cognitive distortion.
-Describe what you expect to happen, and how you would know if your prediction came true.
-Next, rate how strongly you believe this prediction will actually come true on a scale from 0% (not strong at all) to 100% (extremely strong).
+Describe what you expect to happen, and how you would know if your belief came true.
+Next, rate how strongly you believe it will actually come true on a scale from 0% (not strong at all) to 100% (extremely strong).